-In this tutorial we will show you how to install and configuration of Apache Tomcat 8 on your Debian 9 server.
-For those of you who didn’t know, Apache Tomcat is an open source web server and servlet container developed by the Apache Software Foundation.
-It implements the Java Servlet, JavaServer Pages (JSP), Java Unified Expression Language and Java WebSocket specifications from Sun Microsystems and provides a web server environment for Java code to run in.
+In this tutorial, we will show you how to install and configure Apache Tomcat on Debian 9 Stretch.
+For those of you who didn’t know, Apache Tomcat is an open-source web server and servlet container developed by the Apache Software Foundation.
+It implements the Java Servlet, JavaServer Pages (JSP), Java Unified Expression Language, and Java WebSocket specifications from Sun Microsystems and provides a web server environment for Java code to run in.

 Install Tomcat on Debian 9 Stretch